RakshithNM/RakshithNM/README.md

   * Collaborate with the design team and suggest UX improvements/corrections and provide feedback on design mockups.
   * Improve developer experience by contributing to internal knowledge base, adding code comments and participating in implementation detail discussions.
   * Contributing in resolving technical debt, maintaining high quality code base and providing suggestion to improve the code base.
-  * Building the backend REST API using EXPRESS JS.
   * Building pixel perfect user experience using VUEJS, SAAS and HTML5.
   * Testing and quality assurance of the product.